 Before the project was launched a pre-study was performed with the purpose to deliver a reliable project plan and cost estimation.
-Much of the time was spent on hunting down equipment capable to interface the outdated hardware in the Hot cell.
-The suggested solution contained the drive stages and detectors identified as capable to communicate with the hardware within the Hot cell.
+Much of the time was spent on hunting down equipment capable of interfacing the outdated hardware in the Hot cell.
+The suggested solution contained the drive stages and detectors identified as able to communicate with the hardware within the Hot cell.
 A CompactRIO (cRIO) from National Instruments with various IO modules was proposed to handle the communication with the hardware, and an industrial PC was suggested for the main software.

 Safety critical functions

 To handle the safety critical parts of the system (one would not like to destroy the measurement probes or stepper motors due to some software bug), functional safety modules NI 9350 were used.
-These cRIO modules are rated with a Safety Integrity Level (SIL) of 3, which is more than what is required of the system.
+These cRIO modules are rated with a Safety Integrity Level (SIL) of 3, which is more than enough for this system.
 Apart from the project specific safety logics, they continuously monitor the integrity of the connections (short circuitry or cable breach).
 They have their own FPGA and would be operational even with the cRIO malfunctioning.
 For more technical information on how the SIL modules were integrated in the project see this blog post.

 SoftMotion for soft motion

 By using the LabVIEW SoftMotion Module much of the control hardware used in the outdated rig could be omitted (handled in the cRIO instead).
 The SoftMotion Module makes it easy to adjust acceleration and jerk parameters so that the wear of the stepper motors is minimized.
 It also enables synchronized movement of the axes, something that comes in handy when spiral shaped fuel rods are to be measured upon.